Compare House Removals

 It’s a good time to consider a skip hire.
 This can be a therapeutic exercise.
 Start fresh in your new home.

-Have a chartered surveyor inspect your new property and inform you of the structural condition and any problems.
+Hire a chartered surveyor to inspect your new property and inform you of the structural condition and any problems.

 Solidify an official moving date and exchange contracts!
 Yay!

 Notify utility companies of your moving day.
 It is worth thinking about cutting off some of your amenities early so that you’re not paying until well after you have moved.
 You can probably cope for a week or two without broadband or a landline.
 Now is also the time to research the best utility providers at what will soon be your new address.
 A website like ‘Please Connect Me’ could help you save money at your new house.

 Don’t worry… ‘Compare My Move’ have your back again on this one.
 Follow our change of address checklist to make sure you get this one right.

 If your removal company will be providing a full packing service then you won’t need to do anything… But you may wish to pack some of your personal items yourself.
 Now is the time to do that and you can use our packing tips to help!

 Get creative with dinner ideas as you use up all your frozen food and perishable goods.
 There’s no use taking them with you and ‘waste not, want not’.

 The day before moving day is the calm before the storm.
 It is a great opportunity to run through the moving house checklist and make sure everything is done.